michael-lins/digital_atlas/app/Widgets/Refugees/README.md

 # Refugees for Digital Atlas

-This Refugees was designed for the Digital Atlas.
-It ...
+This Refugees widget was designed for the Digital Atlas.
+It is composed of:
+- a line graph with the total number of refugees in asylum at current country distributed in the last five years.
+- a pie chart for the current year with refugees' countries of origin distribution in percentage.
+- a table containing the total of refugees regarding current country and year, distributed by country of origin, gender (male/female) and total sum.

 ## Dependencies